Catrionamcd/Colour-Sort-Puzzle/README.md

 #### Tile Id's

-Each tile in both grids is a unique div that is created in javascript and has a sequential number as it id.
+Each tile in both grids is a unique div that is created in javascript and has a sequential number as it's id.
 At first, I had the main colour tile grid appearing on the left hand side of the screen and the dice on the right.
 My mentor pointed out that it might be better to have the dice appear first.
-It wasnt until I made the change that I realised that at the begining of the function to create the dice grid I was initialising the tile id, which meant that all nine of the dice tile divs had the same div id as the first nine tiles in the main grid.
+It wasn't until I made the change that I realised that at the begining of the function to create the dice grid I was initialising the tile id, which meant that all nine of the dice tile divs had the same div id as the first nine tiles in the main grid.
 Needles to say, it presented some very strange results in testing.
 When I clicked a tile to be moved, the dice tile moved instead.
 I now initalise the tile id at the begining of the javascript file only and each tile div now has its own unique id.

 ## Deployment